aimacode/aima-java/aimax-osm/README.txt

 This project provides a framework for building intelligent Open Street Map (OSM) data applications.
 It was originally designed to validate and test agent and search concepts from the AIMA library in an interesting, non-trivial application area.
+Meanwhile it provides a powerful framework for building complete navigation systems.

+The framework provides interfaces for central parts of the system and additionally example implementations.
+In the current version, even the fundamental data structures for nodes, ways and the data store itself can be replaced.
+This allows experiments with different implementations to optimize rooting and also to integrate a database version of the map representation.

 Central part of the project is an OSM viewer implementation.
 It is designed as an efficient general purpose viewer which is highly configurable and extendible.

-The internal map representation is chosen as close as possible to the original OSM XML file format.
+The internal default map representation is chosen as close as possible to the original OSM XML file format.
 A kd-tree is used to improve rendering efficiency.
 Classification and abstraction of map entities as well as their visual appearance within the drawn map are controlled by declarative rendering rules.
 They can be replaced or configured at runtime.
 New personal map styles can be created quite easily.
 See classes
 <code>aimax.osm.viewer.MapStyleFactory</code> and
-<code>aimax.osm.application.OsmViewerPlusApp</code> for ideas how that can be
+<code>aimax.osm.application.OsmViewerPlusApp</code> for ideas how that
-achieved.
+can be achieved.

 Routing functionality is based on the AIMA-CORE library.
 All dependencies to the AIMA libraries are encapsulated in the routing